Home

 Can be a Deadly Problem

-While taking magnesium is an option, and should be recommended far more often by doctors, for those who take diuretics- taking magnesium when taking Quinolone Antibiotics is not an option as it actually inactivates the activity of the antibiotics themselves.
+While taking magnesium is an option, and should be recommended far more often by doctors, for those who take diuretics, - taking magnesium when taking other drugs may not even be an option.

-But other drugs, like the Quinolone Antibiotics, actually BIND the magnesium in your body, leading to magnesium deficiency by a process called Magnesium Chelation.
-Either of these processes has the same effect- magnesium depletion leading to Magnesium Deficiency.
+Drugs like the Quinolone Antibiotics are inactivated by magnesium, despite the fact that they effectively BIND the magnesium in your body, leading to magnesium deficiency by a process called Magnesium Chelation.
+This effect can be enhanced when any number of Quinolone and Levaquin Drug Interactions, such as the commonly prescribed Levaquin and Prednisone are taken together.
+Either of these processes has the same effect- magnesium depletion leading to Signs of Magnesium Deficiency that can be extremely uncomfortable and even permanently damaging.

 Many of the dangerous side effects of these drugs are a result of these magnesium losses.
 One of the most dangerous is a condition called Prolonged QT Interval which can cause heart rhythm disturbances and even lead to sudden death.

 It is this action that likely accounts for the high rates of Sudden Death in Heart Failure patients as they routinely take diuretics.
 In animal studies, this magnesium wasting effect of the Quinolone Antibiotics has led to a condition called Chondrotoxicity and Cipro Tendonitis, where the cartilage and tendon fails to grow properly in children or becomes damaged and even ruptured in adults!
-This has led to an across the board caution for these antibiotics not to be used in children at all!
+This has led to an across the board caution for these antibiotics not to be used in children at all and an FDA Black Box Warning for tendon rupture in adults

 Ideally, you would stay away from these drugs in the first place if possible.
 The majority of drugs, like diuretics, that cause Magnesium Depletion also tend to cause electrolyte losses of potassium, sodium and other trace minerals that can be problematic in the short run AND the long run.
-Other drugs, like the Quinolone Antibiotics, have other toxic Side Effects that are best avoided.
+Other drugs, like the Quinolone Antibiotics, have other toxic Side Effects that can even lead to permanent disability.

 If you can't avoid taking these drugs, for MOST of these drugs, you can take magnesium with them following the guidelines on the Magnesium Dosage page.
 But be sure to check with your doctor or pharmacist because taking Magnesium with Quinolone Antibiotics will inactivate them and cause them not to work.